mugheerasadiq/react-expense-tracker/README.md

 ## React Expense Tracker

 PanaCloud Bootcamp 2020 Frist Project.
-You can keep track of income and expenses.
-Add and remove items and save to local storage
+This is a simple web application in which you can keep track of your expenses and income.
+You can add a new transaction and delete the transaction and see your old transactions.
+In order to maintain the data you need to use database but in this project database is not connected only local state is used.

 ## Project Specification